-I2SL Full-Day Workshop: Sustainable Strategies for Laboratory Planning and Design
+Introduction to Sustainable Strategies for Laboratory Planning, Design, and Operation

-- The architecture and engineering of high-performance laboratories
+- The architecture and engineering design of high-performance laboratories

 - Financing options for energy conservation and renewable energy projects

 Laboratory professionals from all backgrounds are encouraged to attend this course because it gives a good introduction to laboratory sustainability and energy efficiency and why they are such important issues.
 Laboratory professionals encouraged to attend include but are not limited to:

 - Facility owners, managers, and operations and maintenance staff

 - Laboratory equipment manufacturers

 - LEED®-accredited professionals